 Its namesake, the ensaimada, comes from European roots in Mallorca, Spain.
 The 'saim' in ensaimada represents lard used in the original buns.
 The ingredients replaced the original based on what resources were available, but locals maintained the technique in the Spanish-occupied Philippines.
-Instead of using sprinkled powdered sugar, Filipino ensaymada showcases a buttercream topping with cheese or sprinkled granulated sugar.
-Ensaimada in Spain was traditionally served during the Easter season but is available year-round in modern times.
+Instead of using sprinkled powdered sugar, Filipino ensaymada showcases a buttercream topping with cheese or granulated sugar.

 Ensaymada is also available at any panaderia in Filipino neighborhoods all over the country at any time of year.
 It is probably one of the top-selling baked goods in the Philippines.
 If you are near a Goldilocks or a Red Ribbon bakery, two of the major exported Filipino global chains, you can easily get one of these buns at their stores.